Explainer

 Conclusion

+The posting order problem is real, even if it doesn't affect every transaction you make.
 You don't have to accept this as an unavoidable cost of banking.
 Start by understanding your bank's specific policies so you're not operating blind.
 Maintain an appropriate buffer, ideally informed by a forecast of what you actually need rather than a guess.
 And consider using tools with conservative assumptions that show you the worst-case outcome, so you're never surprised by the best case not happening.
+With the right visibility and the right assumptions, you can anticipate problems before they happen and make confident decisions about your money.

 More Resources